Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#4](https://github.com/user-attachments/assets/32a5a5f0-f1e1-40d9-9f15-37e8f0ef8a15)

+*Figure 27.
+An image inputing the “bcdedit /set {default} bootmenupolicy legacy” command into the "CMD" program.
+(Image By: Steven Grevera*

 6: The following picture should be displayed.
 You have successfully enabled Safe Mode’s button press command.
 If this fails, ensure that you ran the program as outlined in #2 and #3.

 ![#5](https://github.com/user-attachments/assets/ab34fbcb-2b14-47c5-abad-93e4616aee48)

+*Figure 28.
+An image showing what happens after the command is input successfully.
+(Image By: Steven Grevera*

 ## Step 2: Boot Up